Anmoel3152/hotel-bookin-system-/README.md

 - ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request or open an Issue for suggestions and bug reports.
+## Project Status

+This project is currently under active development.
+New updates and bug fixes are pushed regularly.

 ## Project Structure